Self-service laundry: By country

-In Spain, self-service laundries are available and popular mainly in Burgos, where there is a large network of laundromats.

 Andorra

 In Andorra, self-service laundries are widely available and in use by a good percentage of the population.
-Due to its cold weather, Andorra has a much larger percentage of dryer owners, as the cold weather doesn't allow for hanging laundry outside for most of the year, with the exception of a few months.
+Due to its cold weather, Andorra has a much larger percentage of dryer owners, as the cold weather does not allow for hanging laundry outside for most of the year, with the exception of a few months.
 The long Andorra winter sees a large usage of drying machines, also easily found in self-service laundries.

 Australia

 In Australia, self-service laundries are widely available and in use by a good percentage of the population.
 Due to its mild weather, Australia has a much smaller percentage of dryer owners, as the mild weather allows for hanging laundry outside for most of the year, with the exception of a few months.
 The brief Australian winter sees a surge in the usage of drying machines, usually easily found in self-service laundries.

 Israel

 In Israel, self-service laundries are available and popular mainly in Tel Aviv, where there is a large network of laundromats.